Supreme Court of Judicature Act (Ireland) 1877: Subsequent developments

-In Northern Ireland the act was repealed by the Judicature (Northern Ireland) Act 1978.
+The whole act was repealed by section 122(2) of, and part I of schedule 7 to, the Judicature (Northern Ireland) Act 1978, which came into force on 18 April 1979.

 However, that act established a new Supreme Court of Judicature that is of largely the same shape as that established under the 1920 act, although it also includes a Crown Court in Northern Ireland (which tries indictable offences).
 Since the establishment of the Supreme Court of the United Kingdom, Northern Ireland's Supreme Court has been known as the Court of Judicature in Northern Ireland.